pippellia-btc/Citadel-FAQs/README.md

 - go to "Settings"

-- Updating: click "Check for updates", then "Install Now" if there are any updates
+- _Updating_: click "Check for updates", then "Install Now" if there are any updates

-- Stopping: click "Shutdown" or "Restart"
+- _Stopping_: click "Shutdown" or "Restart"

 </details>